-- 16. The Scottish Government expects that all public bodies, and those in receipt of public funds, should be exemplars of Fair Work pay the Real Living Wage; investment in skills and training; no exploitative zero hours contracts; tackling the gender pay gap; have genuine workforce engagement; have flexible and family friendly working practices; and oppose the use of fire and rehire practices.
-As recipients of public funds, colleges must be committed to Fair Work practices for staff (including any agency or sub-contractor workers) engaged in the delivery of activity associated with public funds. - 17.
-We expect colleges to have a statement on Fair Work practices that has been developed in agreement with their workforce.
-This should be from the relevant trade union where one is present, or workers' representative(s) where there is no union present.
-As set out in the Accounts Direction, colleges should also provide a brief commentary in their Performance Report outlining the Fair Work practices that have been developed in agreement with their workforce, and the progress the college has made in their implementation.
+- 16. The Scottish Government expects that all public bodies and those in receipt of public funds should be exemplars, and be able to demonstrate practices, of Fair Work.
+Recipients of public sector grants are required, as a minimum standard, to comply with the following mandatory criteria: - Pay at least the Real Living Wage. - Provide appropriate channels for effective workers' voice, i.e. collectively (e.g. through trade union recognition) and individually (e.g. through staff surveys). - 17.
+Recipients of public sector grants are expected to commit to working towards the remaining five desirable Fair Work First criteria. - 18.
+We expect colleges to have a statement on Fair Work practices; the best practice is that institutions should make every endeavour to do this in agreement with their workforce, such as the relevant trade union where one is present, or workers' representative(s) where there is no union present. - 19.
+As set out in the Accounts Direction, colleges/universities should also provide a brief commentary in their Strategic Report outlining the Fair Work practices that have been developed in agreement with their workforce, and the progress the college/university has made in their implementation.